crownsedge/wildonaldson.me/_drafts/was-it-worth-it.md

 My mentor, [David Srebnik](https://linkedin.com/in/davidsrebniklinkedin) was unlike any boss I had ever had before.
 He was stern, and had a lot of important lessons he wanted to teach me about working in an office like Sirius XM's.
 One of those was to not overwork myself.
 In the end, though, I did, and that culminated in my December 3rd hospitalization at MedStar Washington Hospital Center.

-After going through 5 hospitalizations in the past few months, though, I feel like a completely different person.
+After going through five hospitalizations in the past two months, though, I feel like a completely different person.
 I have confidence, which I had struggled with for a long time.
+I decided to live for my future and not wallow in the past.
+Right now I feel like I finally get all the lessons David had been trying to teach me, and I guess I have the passage of time to thank.